jeeva078/WDM_EXP1/README.md

+# NAME : NAVEEN KUMAR T
+# REG NO : 212223220067
-## EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
+# EX1 Creation of Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform Preprocessing
-### DATE: 15:02:2024
+## DATE: 15:02:2024
 ### AIM:
   To Create Employee, Weather dataset in WEKA Data Mining and Analysis Tool and perform preprocessing
 ### PROCEDURE: